8 Dec 2008

 It's very well written, with excellent characterisations, and most of the questions do get answered by the end.
 Perhaps it's a bit slow-moving at times, and certainly there's no great excitement or intrigue.
 But for someone like me who enjoys reading about people, I found this a very enjoyable book.

 Recommended.
-First published in 1992 and still in print in both the UK and USA.
+First published in 1992 and still in print.

 Review copyright Sue's Book Reviews, 6th December 2008